ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/square-root.md

 value.
 If you run the program correctly, it will accept as input the single number numbers and return the largest odd number as long as at least one of the numbers is odd.
 In the situation in which none of the numbers are odd, it will return the smallest number.
-If you run the program with the command `poetry run squareroot --number 25000 --approach exhaustive --profile` it produces the following output:
+If you use Poetry to run the program with the command `poetry run squareroot --number 25000 --approach exhaustive --profile` it produces the following output:

 ```shell
 🧮 Attempting to calculate the square root of 25000!